Saturday, November 5, 2011

 1950: Dennis Provisor, talented songwriter, singer and keyboardist of the Grass Roots, was born in Los Angeles, California.

-1959: Bryan Adams was born in Kingston, Ontario.
+1959: Bryan Adams was born in Kingston, Ontario, Canada.

-1959: Robert Fisher of Clime Fisher, who wrote songs for Fleetwood Mac, Rod Stewart and Jermaine Jackson; died of cancer August 25, 1999.
+1959: Robert Fisher of Climie Fisher, who wrote songs for Fleetwood Mac, Rod Stewart and Jermaine Jackson; died during surgery for bowel cancer on August 25, 1999.

 1961: David Bryson of the Counting Crowes

-1971: Jonny Greeenwood, guitarist and keyboardist of Radiohead, was born in Oxford, England.
+1971: Jonny Greenwood, guitarist and keyboardist of Radiohead, was born in Oxford, England.

 1987: Kevin Jonas of the Jonas Brothers was born in Teaneck, New Jersey.